 Many people gain weight when they quit smoking cigarettes.
-On average, people gain 5 to 10 pounds in the months after they give up smoking.
+On average, people gain 5 to 10 pounds (2.25 to 4.5 kilograms) in the months after they give up smoking.

 Why People Who Quit Smoking Gain Weight